raspberrypilearning/comic-character/en/step_4.md

 --- /task ---

+You will now use a text content property to take the value from the input the user has typed and place it into the `<span>` element of the display section.

 --- task ---

-This line sets the text content of the valueDisplay element to the value of the input element.
-This is typically used to update the displayed content based on user input.
+Use the text content of the `valueDisplay` element and set it to the value of the input element.

+This will be used to update the displayed content based on user input.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 15
+line_number_start: 25
-line_highlights: 17
+line_highlights: 32
 ---

     // Update Create Comic Display function